Bluewave2/Bluewave2/README.md

 - 👋 Hi, I’m @Bluewave2
-- 👀 I’m interested in useful programs
+- 👀 I’m interested in C++,python,batch,MS-SQL,HTML,CSS
 - 🌱 I’m currently learning anything that is interesting to me
-- 💞️ I’m looking to collaborate on anything that is interesting to me
+- 💞️ I’m looking to collaborate on useful programs
 - 📫 How to reach me: @ me on Github or add me on discord: Bluewave#8545 :)

 <!---